Mis-sold or mis-managed Unregulated Collective Investment Schemes (UCIS)?

 - No Win, No Fee

-- Over 13 years experience
+- 17 years of experience

 The Financial Services Authority (“FSA”) has had to with a growing number of complaints relating to the unlawful sales of Unregulated Collective Investment Schemes (“UCIS”) to the general public, including unsophisticated investors and even on occasion vulnerable investors such as the elderly.
 Often the investor was not aware that they had invested in a UCIS.